raceintospace/raceintospace/doc/manual/manual.md

 RIS 1.1 made several improvements to Advanced Training.
 The game doesn't let you send anyone to Advanced for any skill they have a 4 in, since they can't benefit from it.
 Anyone with a 3 in that skill will go directly to Advanced Training III, so they serve half the usual time since they can only gain half the amount of skill.

 For anyone with a skill of 2 or less, it used to be that Advanced Training would give nothing until the end—then, after two years (four turns) they would gain 2 points all at once.
 Now, half of the gain (1 point) is awarded after 2 turns, so someone withdrawn from Advanced III or IV will still get half credit for their time spent there.
 Someone withdrawn from Advanced I or II won't gain any skill but will be eligible to go back to Advanced later on (those who have gained some are still prohibited from returning), and withdrawing someone from Advanced I, II, or III can gain the player a partial refund of the money originally spent to send them there.
-None of that was possible before.

 ![Lunar Module Screen](image_25.png)

 ### L.M.
 Program

 The LM Facility gives you some important information about your lunar module(s).
-Current Safety is displayed here, and the number you have in your inventory.
-New to RIS, it also shows whether your lander holds a failure avoidance card.
+Current Safety is displayed here, and the number you have in your inventory, and it also shows whether your lander holds a failure avoidance card.
 The number of Attempts represents not the number of tests a module has flown, but the total number of times it's been rolled against.
 Last and most important, you see your current number of LM points.
 Each successful Earth orbital test is worth one point; each lunar LM test is worth two.
 If you don't have at least three points, the LM steps of your lunar landing mission will suffer a -3 penalty for each point you are missing.

 LM Points are not specific to the lander they were earned with.
 So, if for some reason you have purchased both landers (as above) and gained 3 points with one lander, you could use the other for the lunar landing with no LM penalty.